vitessio/website/content/en/docs/14.0/user-guides/configuration-advanced/buffering-scenarios.md

 ## Setup

-These scenarios will be building off of the 101 initial cluster from the [local getting started guide](../../../get-started/local/).
+These scenarios will be building off of the
+[local getting started guide](../../../get-started/local/).

 #### Terminal 1